narfpc/iPhone_Forensics_Analysis/README.md

 As part of the investigation, Tracy’s iPhone was taken into custody.
 Digitech, Inc. was tasked with investigating evidence relevant to the aforementioned conspiracy.

-Equipment and Tools
-The following tools were used to investigate:
-Kali Linux
-Autopsy
-DB Browser for SQLite
-Google Maps

 Details of Tracy’s iPhone
 The details of Tracy’s iPhone can be found here: